Build planning

 Decision framework, not a GPU shortlist

 This route helps decide whether cloud testing should happen before local hardware planning.
-It does not include provider pricing or provider recommendations.
+It does not include provider pricing or provider selection advice.

 Local hardware only after risk checks